Park-SM/HiltBinder/README.md

 <br><br>
 ## # How to use
-Add dependency like below code.
+Can be used in android project with hilt applied.
+And add dependency like below code.
 ```groovy
 // build.gradle(:project)
 repositories {